Zyaankhan17/land-registry-using-blockchain-/README.md

 1.first file of python is in _pycache
 2. all the frontend files  are in a folder name templates
-3. and app.py in the main folder land-record-system and i will show the demo and the files arranged in demo only.
+3. and app.py in the main folder land-record-system